Skip to main content

 Materials hosted on Minerva and other virtual learning environments need to comply with web accessibility standards as far as possible, even if you don’t think you currently have any disabled students.
 You should aim to make improvements to your content over time.
 Here are a few tips to get you started:

-Blackboard Ally is a tool that identifies and helps you fix accessibility issues in content in Minerva.
+Ally is a tool that identifies and helps you fix accessibility issues in content in Minerva.
 Students can download accessible content in formats that suit their learning needs and preferences, creating an inclusive learning experience.
-For further information about how to make the most of this tool, read the guide to Blackboard Ally.
+For further information about how to make the most of this tool, read the guide for Ally.

 Create an accessibility statement